 In reply, she got a glare from Peacock and Horse, while Snake merely shrugged.
 Dog and Panther paid her no attention, their eyes locked on the masked demon, still levitating high above the middle of the square.

 'It's the magic of your people, making us weak' Doe signed, once she was done healing Buffalo and Coyote.
 She was sweating and her legs were shaking, but no sign of exhaustion showed on her face.
 'It should affect him too, but there is something shielding him from the curse of the border.
 Dog and I are trying to find where that magic is coming from.
 The enemy is wearing it, whatever it is, but I can't get close enough to tell exactly what it is.'

-Doe's lips moved slowly, as if she was mouthing the translation of the words Dylis signed aloud.
+Doe's lips moved slowly as if she was speaking the translation of the words Dylis to the others.
 Doe glanced over at Dog, who gave her a curt nod before returning his attention to the masked demon.
 The rain of invisible rocks - that was what Dylis was going to call them, because she'd be damned before she spent energy on figuring out exactly how demon magic worked - had stopped, leaving the square alarmingly still.
 Even the soldiers peeking in on them through the holes that had been made in Doe's stone wall looked to be in no hurry to attack.

 'We've found it,' Doe signed, teeth worrying her lower lip.
 'It's around his right wrist.
 I might be able to break it, but I'll need to get close.'

-'We'll get him closer for you,' Snake signed, a wicked grin splitting his face.
+'We'll get him closer to you,' Snake signed, a wicked grin splitting his face.
 His staff melted back into a sword.
 'Are you with me, little tree?'

 Dog gave Snake a quick bow.
 'Always, my earth.'